 The legendary Led Zeppelin singer Robert Plant was responsible for many amazing songs of the band.
-He revealed throughout the years his favorite songs of the group.
+He revealed throughout the years as reported by Cosmic Magazine his favorite songs of the group.
 Among the chosen songs are many classics and b-sides.

 Robert Plant and his 10 favorite Led Zeppelin songs

 Speaking to radio station Q107 back in 2010, Robert Plant talked about the song, saying: “I think ‘Immigrant Song’ was great.
 Having been to Iceland, where we wrote it, I could understand exactly how it caught me musically and the agitation of the music too.
 It was smooth, cool.”

 “The response from the kids was remarkable and we had a great time.
 ‘Immigrant Song’ was about that trip and it was the opening track on the album that was intended to be incredibly different.”

 The singer said in an interview that “Kashmir” was his favorite Zeppelin song: “‘Kashmir’ in particular.
 It was so positive, lyrically.
 It’s the quest, the travels and explorations that Page and I went on to far climes well off the beaten track… That, really to me is the Zeppelin feel.”

 He also talked with Q107 about the song, saying: “I wish we were remembered for ‘Kashmir’ more than ‘Stairway To Heaven.
 It’s so right; there’s nothing overblown, no vocal hysterics.
 Perfect Zeppelin.”